Richard Loving (artist): Later work

-Loving's later work incorporates more representational imagery, beginning with a 1998 drawing series, "Dissections," and continuing through his paintings of the 2000s, which metaphorically explore visionary and humanist subjects such as fecundity, growth and the irrepressibility of life through brilliantly colored floral and landscape imagery.Shellberg, Tim.
-"Acclaimed artist 'Views' continued artistic growth," NWI Times, December 5, 2010.
-Retrieved July 13, 2021.Ott, Aaron.
-"Inside the Outside of Imagism: Richard Loving and Eleanor Speiss-Ferris," Inside the Outside: Paintings by Richard Loving and Eleanor Speiss-Ferris, Chicago: Hyde Park Art Center, 2014.
+Loving's later work incorporates more representational imagery, beginning with a 1998 drawing series, "Dissections," and continuing through his paintings of the 2000s, which metaphorically explore visionary and humanist subjects such as fecundity, growth and the irrepressibility of life through brilliantly colored floral and landscape imagery.
 Initially, these works employed spare, simplified forms such as light fountains and comets (e.g., Sympathetic Outpouring, 2002), painted with his characteristic dashes and sometimes bracketed by otherworldly vertical blazes of light on the sides of the pictures.
 With paintings such as Efflorescense (2005), however, he began introducing naturalistically rendered flower (and eventually bird, tree and waterfall) forms.

-This later work offered an increasingly complex mix of naturalism and enigmatic theatrical spaces that writers say shifted interpretation from literal toward more poetic and mysterious narrative, symbolic and metaphorical frameworks.Hertzlieb, Gregg.
-"Richard Loving: Cover Art Commentary by Gregg Hertzlieb," Valparaiso Poetry Review, Spring/Summer 2011.
-Retrieved July 7, 2021.
+This later work offered an increasingly complex mix of naturalism and enigmatic theatrical spaces that writers say shifted interpretation from literal toward more poetic and mysterious narrative, symbolic and metaphorical frameworks.
 Paintings such as In a Budding Grove (2008) or Fall and Flowers (2009) combine familiar natural settings with formal devices such as unnatural curtain-like bands of light and glowing, curved horizon lines that seem to enclose the landscapes.
 James Yood compared them to late medieval altarpieces, whose nuance and iconography suggested "both the physical and metaphysical, the prospect of a dense zone of nature gone wild and also an immersion into the forces—spiritual, chlorophyllic, reproductive, etc.—that in their aggregate comprise the dictates of life."